 - 2.1.
 This Code of Ethics ("the Code") contains guidance sections that highlight key principles, ethical dilemmas and frequently asked questions (FAQs) to support our understanding, as well as details of what the guidance means to us. - 2.2.
 The following areas are covered in our Code: - Acting responsibly. - People and behaviour. - Conflicts of interest. - Anti-corruption and transparency. - Information and communication. - 2.3.
 Our Code is supported by robust processes for investigating concerns raised and responding to related queries.
 Please refer to the contact information at the back of the Code for details of how to report ethical concerns or for further guidance on questions or queries. - 2.4.
 Failure to comply with the Code and any associated company policies and procedures is taken seriously and may result in disciplinary actions up to and including dismissal, in line with local disciplinary procedures. - 2.5.
 Our Code also reinforces the importance of speaking up, so we can learn from our mistakes and address unethical behaviour.
 That means being open and honest and speaking up if we see something unsafe, unethical or potentially harmful.
-We do not tolerate victimisation or retaliation against anyone who raises a concern and consider such acts to be misconduct.
-Any such acts will be subject to local disciplinary procedures. - 2.6.
-Please be aware that if reports are made anonymously, the action taken will be limited to the information provided at the time.
+We do not tolerate victimisation or retaliation against anyone who raises a concern or provides information to an internal investigation, and consider such acts to be misconduct.
+Any such acts will be subject to disciplinary procedures.

-As a National Gas employee, I will:
+As a National Gas employee, consultant or contractor I will: